Shipping costs in metropolitan France

 Jérôme D.

-Jérôme multiplies seeds on a 500 m² plot in the Hautes-Pyrénées and joined the Kokopelli network of producers in 2022.
+Jérôme produces seeds on a 500 m² plot in the Hautes-Pyrénées and joined the Kokopelli network of producers in 2022.

 Jonathan F.